CyberFlameGO/svnpython/Doc/tutorial/datastructures.rst

 The :meth:`keys` method of a dictionary object returns a list of all the keys used in the dictionary, in arbitrary order (if you want it sorted, just apply the :meth:`sort` method to the list of keys).
-To check whether a single key is in the dictionary, use the :keyword:`in` keyword.
+To check whether a single key is in the dictionary, either use the dictionary's :meth:`has_key` method or the :keyword:`in` keyword.

 Here is a small example using a dictionary::